RamezIssac/django-slick-reporting/docs/source/view_options.rst

 Report View Options
 ===================

 We can categorize the output of a report into 4 sections:

-* List report: Similar to a django changelist, it's a direct view of the report model records with some extra features like sorting, filtering, pagination, etc.
+#.
+List report: Similar to a django changelist, it's a direct view of the report model records with some extra features like sorting, filtering, pagination, etc.
-* Grouped report: similar to what you'd expect from a SQL group by query, it's a list of records grouped by a certain field
+#.
+Grouped report: similar to what you'd expect from a SQL group by query, it's a list of records grouped by a certain field
-* Time series report: a step up from the grouped report, where the results are computed for each time period (day, week, month, year, etc) or you can specify a custom periods.
+#.
+Time series report: a step up from the grouped report, where the results are computed for each time period (day, week, month, year, etc) or you can specify a custom periods.
-* Crosstab report: It's a report where a table showing the relationship between two or more variables. (like Client sales of each product comparison)
+#.
+Crosstab report: It's a report where a table showing the relationship between two or more variables. (like Client sales of each product comparison)

+In following sections we will explore the different options for each type of report.
+Below is the general list of options that can be used to control the behavior of the report view.

 ``ReportView`` Options
 ----------------------